Scandinavian Open Championship

-The Scandinavian Open Championship is a Group 3 flat horse race in Denmark open to thoroughbreds aged three years or older.
-It is run over a distance of 2,400 metres (about 1½ miles) at Klampenborg in early August.
+The Scandinavian Open Championship is a Listed flat horse race in Denmark open to thoroughbreds aged three years or older.
+It is run over a distance of 2,400 metres (about 1½ miles) at Klampenborg in late May.

 History

 The event was first run with its present title in 1977 & 1978 then reintroduced in 1996.
 It replaced the Dansk Eclipse Stakes, Denmark's version of the Eclipse Stakes.

 For a period the Scandinavian Open Championship held Listed status.
 It was promoted to Group 3 level in 2000.
 That year's running was the first Group race to be staged in Denmark.
-It is currently the country's only Group race.
+It was downgraded to Listed status in 2026.
 The 2014 and 2015 renewals took place in June.